The beautiful Silver Circle of Iceland in a modified Super Jeep

 By the modified super jeep at Hraunfossar

 I was the first to return to the jeep and saw a group of Italians admiring it.
-They asked me to take a group photo of them by the jeep and were somewhat baffled when I opened the door of the jeep and sat in ;)
+They asked me to take a group photo of them by the jeep, and were somewhat baffled when I opened the door of the jeep and sat in ;)

-The stone is located by a famous sheepfold made of stone by the noted Reverend Snorri, for milking his sheep.
-The very strong Reverend Snorri lived in this area from 1756-1803 and was renowned for sorcery as he exercised ghosts sent towards him by his enemies.
+The very strong Reverend Snorri lived in this area from 1756 to 1803 and was renowned for sorcery as he exercised ghosts sent towards him by his enemies.

 The same kind of stone is used in the Strongest Man of Iceland competition.
 Do try to lift this stone and you will see how difficult it is!
-Our guide, Gísli, said that he had tried before without succeeding, and he was not going to try again, but two of our fellow travellers tried lifting it and gave in.

 Artwork by Páll in Húsafell

-You can see Pál's beautiful work in front of his workshop at Húsafell, and if you walk up to the Bæjargil ravine, you will see that many rocks in nature have got faces chiseled into them.
+You can see Pál's beautiful work in front of his workshop at Húsafell, and if you walk up to the Bæjargil ravine, you will see that many rocks in nature have faces chiseled into them.

 Folklore tells us about a ghost in Bæjargil ravine, a man who allegedly hid his treasure there and has been visiting it after his death.
 He is small and dressed in a rust-brown or black parka.